gregmcpugh/heroku-buildpack-nodejs-grunt-compass-bower-configurable/README.md

 - Caches the `node_modules` directory across builds.
 - Runs `npm prune` after restoring cached modules, to ensure that any modules formerly used by your app aren't needlessly installed and/or compiled.

+This fork:

+- Allows you to configure the location of the application inside the project

 Documentation
 -------------